jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/70665580/148831123-5333fb4e-c2a7-4573-8cf1-31228ba16fe4.gif)

 ## Support & Roadmap
-For support, reach out to Bella or Jackie!
-We do not plan on actively updating our game in the future, but do think it would be cool to integrate more objects.
-One of our initial goals for the project was to create three strikes, one for each time you press the broccoli, to equate to a loss, rather than just one broccoli ending the game.
+For support, reach out to Bella or Jackie (but Mr. David would probably be the most helpful).
+We do not plan on actively updating our game in the future, but do think it would be cool to integrate a wider variety objects such as new desserts or different vegetables.
+One of our initial goals for the project was to create three strikes to equate a loss, one for each time you slice the broccoli, rather than just one broccoli ending the game.
 I think that this would ensure that the game could last longer for players.